 \textbf{Imbalance of Power and Control.} The large cost of AI development and deployment, detailed in Section \ref{sec:introduction}, has generated an economic barrier to entry for smaller AI companies.
 Not only would a state-of-the-art AI model require close to a ronnaFLOP ($1e27$ FLOPs) of compute power, wide-spread deployment of said AI model would necessitate a near ronnaFLOP annually too.
 Competing with the industry leaders, such as OpenAI, Google, or Anthropic, would thus require tens of billions of dollars in GPUs and a multi-billion dollar annual operating budget for inference costs alone \citep{Merced_2024, TheInformation_2025}.
 Consequently, the market for state-of-the-art development and deployment of AI has become an oligopoly.

-While hotly debated, concerns surrounding the creation and ramifications of Artificial General Intelligence (AGI) are amplified in an oligopolistic setting.
-As model performance tends to improve as model and data size increase \citep{kaplan2020scaling, billa2025travelbench}, it is likely that the industry leaders, those with the most computational power, will be the first to reach AGI.
+While Artificial General Intelligence (AGI) remains hotly debated, concerns surrounding its creation and ramifications are amplified in an oligopolistic setting.
+As model performance tends to improve as model and data size increase \citep{kaplan2020scaling, billa2025travelbench}, it is most likely that the industry leaders, those with the most computational power, would be the first to reach AGI.
 One immediate concern in this scenario is trust.
 What happens if the goals of these few companies diverge from those of the general public?
 Will AGI be deployed in a harmful manner that reduces overall social welfare?
 Another immediate and pressing concern is safety.
-Can a government, or any other entity, to govern, regulate, or stop a company once it develops AGI?
+Can a government, or any other entity, govern, regulate, or stop a company once it develops AGI?
 What checks on power are there if only a few have the ability to develop AGI?
 In summary, the current oligopolistic setting is at risk of providing a handful of companies with unmitigated power over the rest of society.

 \textbf{A New Step Forward: Market-Based Methods.} Regulatory approaches have dominated the formulation and implementation of AI governance.
 Nevertheless, even regulatory frameworks are rare throughout the world.
 While regions, like Europe, have begun to advance measures to mitigate AI risk \citep{EU_AI_Act_2024}, there are still areas, like the United States, with limited to no AI oversight \citep{grcreport2025uspatchwork, trump2025eliminating}.
 What is lacking within both current discourse and research into AI governance are market-based methods.
 Such methods have the promise of incentivizing efficient and responsible AI development and deployment while still enabling AI growth \citep{tomei2025ai}.
 Now, we detail existing market-based methods that have been, or can be, applied to incentivize efficiency.